Overgrazing: Sub-Sahara Africa

 Various countries in Sub-Sahara Africa are affected by overgrazing and resulting ecological effects.

 In Namibia, overgrazing is considered the main cause of woody plant encroachment at the expenses of grasses on a land area of up to 45 million hectares.

 Australia

-In many arid zones in Australia, overgrazing by sheep and cattle during the nineteenth century, as pastoralism was introduced by European settlers, caused many long-lived species of trees and shrubs to give way to short-lived annual plants and weed species.
+In many arid zones in Australia, overgrazing by sheep and cattle during the 19th century, as pastoralism was introduced by European settlers, caused many long-lived species of trees and shrubs to give way to short-lived annual plants and weed species.
 Introduced feral rabbits, cats and foxes exacerbated the threat to both flora and fauna.
 Many bird species have become extinct or endangered, and many of the medium-sized desert mammals are now completely extinct or only exist on a few islands of Australia.

 Overgrazing can also occur with native species.
 In the Australian Capital Territory, the local government in 2013 authorised a cull of 1455 kangaroos due to overgrazing.
 Maisie Carr (1912-1988), Ecologist and Botanist, undertook significant research and studies in overgrazing and established consequences on the surrounding land in Australia.

+Caribbean

+In the Caribbean region, overgrazing is a threat to vegetation areas where there is livestock farming, which is an important source of livelihood and food security for many people. a combination of small scale livestock farming with small ruminants, and mixed farming is practised.
+However, livestock consume vegetation faster than it can be renewed and this leads to land degradation, loss of vegetative areas, and soil erosion resulting in poor quality feed and reduced livestock yields and income.
+Also, these grazing lands are critical in controlling carbon dioxide and mitigating risks against severe weather such as floods and droughts.
+Overgrazing weakens ecological conservation.

+New Zealand

+In New Zealand, overgrazing is a massive threat to the native species of flora and fauna, especially the native bushes which are often overlooked by invasive species looking for homes.
+Mustalids, rabbits, hares and possums often eat the plants that hold soil together.
+This makes the ground very unstable and crumbly.
+If soil is unstable, it is prone to collapse in extreme weather events such as floods and heavy rain.
+This is detrimental to farmers of crops and animals alike.
+40% of the native species of New Zealand have been wiped out by pests including humans.